My Life Has Meaning When I Am with Children

 How was your previous school different from BSB?

 I happily taught alongside Benedictine Monks, at a Catholic boarding school in North Yorkshire, for 15 years.
 It was there that I developed my love of outdoor learning.
 I have always aspired to the holistic development of a child and saw the benefit of being immersed in nature.
-We spent time exploring acres of fields, woodland and lakes, not to mention orchards and gardens on a frequent basis.
+We spent time exploring acres of fields, woodland and lakes, not to mention the many orchards and gardens.
 The natural environment develops skills and promotes learning in a way that the classroom cannot support.

 I recently read a Swansea University study that revealed how an hour a week of outdoor learning has tremendous benefits for children and also boosts teachers’ job satisfaction.
 Imagine the impact on us all, when a couple of hours a day are spent outside!